Jayne Mansfield: Marriages, children, and affairs

 Mansfield became involved with Matt Cimber (a.k.a.
 Matteo Ottaviano, né Thomas Vitale Ottaviano), an Italian-born film director, when he directed her in a stage production of Bus Stop in Yonkers, New York, costarring Hargitay.
-She married him on September 24, 1964, in Mulegé, Baja California Sur, Mexico.
-They separated on July 11, 1965, and filed for divorce on July 20, 1966.
-Cimber managed her career during their marriage, and guided her through a series of increasingly tawdry projects like Promises!
-Promises! and The Las Vegas Hillbillys.
-Their marriage began to collapse in the wake of Cimber’s alleged physical abuse, Mansfield's alcohol abuse, open infidelities, and disclosure to Cimber that she had been happy only with Sardelli.
-Work on Mansfield's film Single Room Furnished (1966), directed by Cimber, was suspended.
+Mansfield married Cimber on September 24, 1964, in Mulegé, Baja California Sur, Mexico.
+Cimber managed Mansfield's career during their marriage.
+The marriage began to collapse in the wake of Cimber's alleged physical abuse as well as Mansfield's alcohol abuse, open infidelities, and disclosure to Cimber that she had been happy only with Sardelli.
+They separated on July 11, 1965 and filed for divorce on July 20, 1966.
 The couple had a son, Antonio Raphael Ottaviano (a.k.a.
 Tony Cimber, born October 18, 1965).
-Cimber and his second wife, dress designer Christy Hilliard Hanak, who married on December 2, 1967, raised Tony, Mansfield's youngest child.
-At the time, Mansfield had degenerated into alcoholism, drunken brawls, and performing at cheap burlesque shows.
-Cimber later worked as a producer for Gorgeous Ladies of Wrestling.
+Cimber and his second wife, dress designer Christy Hilliard Hanak, raised Tony Cimber.

 In July 1966, Mansfield started living with her attorney, Sam Brody, who had frequent drunken brawls with her and mistreated her daughter Jayne Marie.
-In the 2025 documentary My Mom Jayne, Jayne Marie, Mansfield's son Zoltán Hargitay, and Mickey Hargitay's third wife Ellen also recalled instances where Mansfield showed signs of physical abuse from Brody.
-Sam Brody's wife Beverly filed for divorce, calling Mansfield the "41st other woman" in Sam's life.
+In the 2025 documentary My Mom Jayne, Jayne Marie, Mansfield's son Zoltán Hargitay, and Mickey Hargitay's wife Ellen recalled instances where Mansfield showed signs of having been physically abused by Brody.
+Brody's wife, Beverly, filed for divorce, calling Mansfield the "41st other woman" in Brody's life.
+This relationship is also well-featured in the 2017 stylized documentary Mansfield 66/67 examining the pop-culture rumors and legends surrounding her final years, featuring archival materials alongside interviews with contemporaries like Mamie Van Doren, and fans of her legacy like John Waters and Tippi Hedren.

 Mansfield's son Zoltán made news when a lion attacked him and bit his neck while he and his mother visited the theme park Jungleland USA in Thousand Oaks, California, on November 23, 1966.
 He suffered severe head trauma, underwent three surgeries at Community Memorial Hospital in Ventura, California, including a six-hour brain surgery, and contracted meningitis.
-He recovered, and Brody sued the theme park on the family's behalf for $1.6 million ($ million in dollars).
+He recovered, and Brody sued the theme park on the family's behalf for $1.6 million.
 The publicity led to the theme park's closure.

 In June 1967, two weeks before her mother's death, 16-year-old Jayne Marie accused Brody of beating her.
 Her statement to the Los Angeles Police Department implicated her mother in encouraging the abuse, and days later a juvenile court judge awarded temporary custody of Jayne Marie to Paul Mansfield's uncle William W. Pigue and his wife Mary.

+A June 1967 court decree made Mickey Hargitay the guardian of Mickey Jr., Zoltán, and Mariska Hargitay, though they continued to live with Mansfield.
+Shortly after Mansfield's funeral, Hargitay sued her estate, but lost.
+Hargitay married airline stewardess Ellen Siano in 1968.
+He and Ellen went on to raise Mickey Jr., Zoltán, and Mariska.